 Yes it will but you have to be responsible for one main condition – lighting.
 If you were to look at somebody’s face in a dark or dimly lit room, you would have difficulty recognising them.
 Well a camera is the same.
 Give it a poor or partially lit face then it will not be able to capture and process the facial features for taking measurements and making identification decisions.
 If you have poor lighting, the camera will work as best it can to make the subject brighter but is not guaranteed to do so and therefore recognition may or may not work.
-With good even spread lighting over the whole face then you will get 100% identification every time.
-Please refer to the FaceCrypt Face Recognition guide for suitable and unsuitable conditions.
+With good, even-spread lighting over the whole face then you will get 100% identification every time.
+Please refer to the FaceCrypt Face Recognition Guide for suitable and unsuitable conditions.

 A good enrolment means extracting as much definition and facial information as possible.
 This is done by automatically setting a high threshold as a default without user intervention.
-With as much information as possible to work on, gives more flexibility to verify with less information at the verification stage.
+With as much information as possible to work on it gives more flexibility to verify with less information at the verification stage.
 The advantage in setting a high enrolment threshold is that it enforces you to be in the best and most suitable lighting conditions and if they do not reach a high enough level, then FaceCrypt will not enrol you.
 The advantage is that later on lighting conditions can be more tolerant.

-This question has been answered in previous questions – but again, good illumination over the whole face guarantees enrolment and verifications.
+This question has been answered in previous questions – but again, good lighting over the whole face guarantees enrolment and verifications.
 Some basic understanding of photography helps – for example if you are taking a picture of a subject and most or much of the background is bright daylight, the camera thinks that the background is the subject and therefore closes the aperture more to let in less light – hence the actual subject, in this case the face becomes too dark.
 The same can happen in other circumstances like a window being in the background.
-We do not expect you to become an expert on lighting, but if you follow the same basic rules as demonstrated in the Face Recognition guide, you will be able to verify every time.
+We do not expect you to become an expert on lighting, but if you follow the same basic rules as demonstrated in the Face Recognition Guide, you will be able to verify every time.

 Threshold levels in verification can be changed to suit your preferred level of security.
 Basically a low threshold works on a lower amount of information to make a verification match and high threshold works on a much larger amount of information to make it verify a match.
 The default is set midway.